 Most layouts generally only have 1 or 2 triangles, but more complex layouts with many different photographs, journaling text blocks, and embellishment clusters may have as many as three or four different triangles on one digital scrapbooking layout page!

-Have you create a page design you'd like to share that uses the visual triangle design principle?
+Have you created a page design you'd like to share that uses the visual triangle design principle?
 We'd love to see it!
 Scrapvine club members may post their layouts in our Scrapvine Member Community.
 Not a club member yet?
 What are you waiting for?
-Sign up today and get unlimited forever access to all of our current and future digital scrapbooking kits and downloads!
+Sign up today and get access to all of our current and future digital scrapbooking kits and downloads!